-Did you ever read a book that made bells ring and light bulbs go off in your brain?
-Well, the latest hit for me comes from a book written by Daniel Coyle entitled, The Talent Code.
-The Talent Code does something that a lot of books in this genre does not do – it explains a complex topic in a way that is easy to understand and the advice immediately actionable.
+Did you ever read a book that made whistles blow, sparklers ignite, and light bulbs go off in your brain?
+Well, the latest hit for me came from The Talent Code.
+Daniel Coyle does something that a lot of authors in this genre do not do – he explains a complex topic in a way that is easy to understand and the advice given is immediately actionable.

-Here is the possibility piece that gets me so excited about this book: All you need is consistent deliberate practice in a few key areas to create a life and a business that you love, that excites you and that brings you pride.
+Here is the possibility piece that gets me so excited about this book: All you need is consistent deliberate practice in a few key areas to create the life you’ve always wanted.

-- There is a sheath around the nerve fibers that develops when you fire the nerve fibers called myelin.
-The more you do something (practice) the more you automate the process by your body developing and thickening the myelin sheath.
+- Build myelin.
+Myelin is the sheath that surrounds nerve fibers.
+The sheath thickens when you repeat actions.
+The more you repeat, the more automated the process becomes.
 That sheath regulates speed, duration and intensity of the signals.
 It is basically the blue print for when, why, how hard, how much and how long to do something or to think about anything.

-- Deep, intentional practice accelerates this biological process of myelin development and maintenance.
+- Correct practice.
+Deep, intentional practice accelerates this biological process of myelin development and maintenance.
 How you practice and how you make connections matter.
-Also, how you reinforce those connections matter.
-So if you practice incorrectly, you reinforce incorrectly and vice versa.
+If you practice incorrectly, you reinforce incorrectly and vice versa.
 You can think of myelin like the audio mixer on your stereo that ends up becoming stuck.
-It is “stuck” in that position, because your nerve fibers are like a recording device for the actions and connections you make whether physical or emotional.
+Nerve fibers are like a recording device for the actions and connections you make whether physical or emotional.
 They tell the myelin what to automate.
-If you link incorrectly, you reinforce incorrectly, and consequently you don’t get the results that you are looking for.

-- It takes time to build myelin, which is why it takes time to learn a skill well.
+- Be patient.
+It takes time to build myelin, which is why it takes time to learn a skill or develop a habit.
 If you do not maintain the circuit, the circuit and the myelin start to slowly wither and die.
-That is why daily practice is so important.
-Which leads to even a bigger point and that is patience: Patience to let habits that are not serving you die and knowing that death will take place if you don’t fire the circuit is critical to success.
-In addition, you need patience when you develop new skills and habits.
-It’s not that you don’t have will power or are not smart enough, it really comes down to letting time and biology do the work for you.
+You must develop the patience to let bad habits die and good habits form.
+If you don’t fire the circuit of the bad habit, you will succeed.
+If you fire the circuit of the good habit, you will succeed.
+That’s it.
+It’s not that you don’t have will power or you are not smart enough, it really comes down to letting time and biology do the work for you.

-Those are my 5 big takeaways from this book!
-If you want even more goodies and insights, you can read it for yourself here: The Talent Code
+This post was short but packs a punch!
+If you want even more goodies and insights, you can get the book here: The Talent Code

 If you enjoyed this article and want more, subscribe to my email list and each week you will receive my latest blog post with free tips, tools, and strategies that get you more clarity, help you develop more courage, and inspire you to step out in your life in a bolder way.